kawin048/CLOUD_TASK1/README.md

 # Deploying a Web Application on Cloud Run - TASK 1
-This repository contains the source code for a React-based TODO application.
-The application can be deployed locally or on Google Cloud using a containerized environment.
+This repository contains the source code for a React-based TODO application.Deployment can be done either locally or on Google Cloud using a Docker-based containerized environment, ensuring flexibility and scalability.
+Detailed instructions are provided to guide you through setting up and deploying the application to both local environments and the cloud.

 # Table of contents
 - [Prerequisites](https://github.com/kawin048/CLOUD_TASK1/blob/main/README.md#prerequisites)